-This misconception is one I see frequently with our digital marketing clients as it is a twofold mistake:
+This misconception is one I frequently see with our digital marketing clients as it is a twofold mistake:

 - Being number #1 in several subtopics, such as being #1 for dog bites and #1 for boating accidents, won’t be enough to have you rank #1 for “personal injury lawyer,” in general.

 The problem with these misconceptions is that they’re not universal.
-Ranking #1 for a popular phrase can help you catch the “low hanging fruit” as our agency likes to say.
-For example, if you rank very highly for a personal injury page and briefly mention something like a bus accident, it may enough to rank for both of those phrases.
+Ranking #1 for a popular phrase can help you catch the “low hanging fruit,” as our agency likes to say.
+For example, if you rank very highly for a personal injury page and briefly mention something like a bus accident, it may be enough to rank for both of those phrases.
 The chance of that success, however, varies greatly.

 Though this is repeating the misconception from #1, I am revisiting this point with a completely different rationale.
-Another critical reason to take keyword research with a grain of salt is that the research does not always provide insight to user intent.
+Another critical reason to take keyword research with a grain of salt is that the research does not always provide insight into user intent.

 One of our clients is a disability law firm.
 Part of their SEO campaign involves targeting individual illnesses.
 There is nothing wrong with this.
-It is perfectly natural for a disability law firm to target “heart attack attorney,” for example.
-If, however, you look at page 1 of Google, all of the law firms that appear for that search are medical malpractice law firms catching clients with heart attack misdiagnosis claims, rather than disability claims.
-Yes those firms may have strong SEO campaigns for that keyword, but search engines may also find those types of pages to be relevant to the users intent.
+It is perfectly natural for a disability law firm to target a “heart attack attorney,” for example.
+If, however, you look at page 1 of Google, all of the law firms that appear for that search are medical malpractice law firms catching clients with heart attack misdiagnosis claims rather than disability claims.
+Yes, those firms may have strong SEO campaigns for that keyword, but search engines may also find those types of pages to be relevant to the user’s intent.
 Thus, the disability law firm may have to spend even more time and energy to rank for that phrase beyond what the keyword research indicated – such as more content, more social media, etc. It may be an uphill battle, and the firm may be wise to invest that time and energy into a different phrase.

 5. Your Keyword Selection is Never “Done.”

 Many times, new clients come to us baffled that their page ranks number #1 but is not getting any clicks or conversions.
-There are a host of potential reasons for this – bounce rate and quality of content being main culprits – but keyword selection and research is an important factor, too.
+There are a host of potential reasons for this – bounce rate and quality of content being the main culprits – but keyword selection and research is an important factor, too.